Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 PRO TIP:

 IN THE FREEZER: To freeze your crazy cake, wrap it in plastic wrap or an airtight container.
-If your cake is frosted, let it freeze fully first, uncovered, and then wrap it.
+If your cake is frosted, let it cool fully first, uncovered, and then wrap it.
 You can freeze your cake in slices or whole.
 It will stay good in the freezer for 4 to 6 months.

 close up shot of a slice of Chocolate Peanut Butter Crazy Cake on a plate

-Sometimes known as chocolate peanut butter wacky cake, war cake, or depression cake, this vintage chocolate peanut butter crazy cake is made without eggs or milk yet comes out so delicious and rich.
-Bring the taste of history to your table, and your family will go crazy for it.
+This vintage chocolate peanut butter crazy cake is made without eggs or milk yet comes out so delicious and rich.

 Can I use lemon juice instead of vinegar in the cake?